harrygould/crypto-dashboard/README.md

 - `feature/market-price`: Adds the vanilla Javascript for the market price & represents this using a column chart.
 - `feature/trading-volume`: Adds the vanilla Javascript for trading volume & represents this using a line chart.
 - `feature/market-cap`: Adds the vanilla Javascript for the market cap & represents this using a pie chart.
+- `sub-feature/market-price-percentage-change`: Adds the vanilla Javascript for the market cap & represents this using a bar chart.
 - **EXTRA** `feature/live-price`: Adds the vanilla Javascript, using a search bar to allow the user to search for the live price chart of their chosen cryptocurrency, which will pull a real-time chart from a TradingView embedded widget, rather than a public API, as TradingView doesn't offer free public API's.

 ### **Workflow Summary**